barklund/mortenbarklund.com/content/blog/react-typescript-props-spread/index.md

 #### e. `HTMLAttributes`

-Rather than using the element-specific interfaces such as `InputHTMLAttributes` can we instead use the generic `React.HTMLAttributes` interface.
+Rather than using the element-specific interfaces such as `InputHTMLAttributes` can we instead use the general `React.HTMLAttributes` interface.

 But this has two problems.
 First, it still requires a generic, which is the HTML element interface such as `HTMLAttributes<HTMLInputElement>`.
 But secondly, and a lot more important, this interface only includes HTML attributes that are applicable to all elements such as `className`, `id`, `style`, etc and not the element-specific ones such as `type` in case of the input element.
+Remember, the HTML element passed as a generic parameter only defines the types for event handlers, it does not describe any properties directly.

 So that's a complete no-go!

 #### f. `HTMLProps`

 Finally, there's the all-encompassing interface `React.HTMLProps`.
 It still requires the HTML element interface as a generic argument (`HTMLProps<HTMLInputElement>`), but even worse, this interface allows **all** properties, that are allowed on any single element in HTML.
 So you can put an `open` property on your input, because `open` is a valid  property on the `<details />` element – and a 100 other properties, that aren't actually applicable to input elements.

+And we can't actually use it, because when we try to spread the rest argument to the `<input />`, TypeScript will complain and point out, that it could contain invalid properties not allowed on an input.
+So this is the worst option by far.

 ---